marcsantiago/GoTree/README.md

 ``` go
 func (t *Tree) FindNode(data int) (err error)
 ```
-FindNode recursively looks for the node with the specified value
+FindNode recursively looks for the Node with the specified value